 - A mobility device is considered part of an individual’s personal space; do not lean on it or move it without permission.

-- When you offer assistance, wait for the individual to respond; listen, ask for instructions, and respect the individual’s wishes.
+- When you offer assistance, wait for the individual to respond; don’t make assumptions, listen, ask for instructions, and respect the individual’s wishes.

 Quick tips for communicating with customers with disabilities:

-- Speak directly to individuals with disabilities; don’t avoid eye contact or speak only to their companions.
+- Speak directly to persons with disabilities; don’t avoid eye contact or speak only to their companions.

-- Be patient and give your full attention to individuals who may have difficulty communicating; some people need more time to express themselves.
+- Be patient and give your full attention to persons who may have difficulty communicating; some people need more time to express themselves.